 However, any additions built after 1978 should have insulated walls and ceilings.

-Although there is no mandatory requirement to upgrade the insulation of existing owner-occupied houses, all new work must comply with the Building Code to the extent required by the Building Act.
+Although there is no mandatory requirement to upgrade the insulation of existing owner-occupied houses, all new construction work must comply with the Building Code to the extent required by the Building Act.
 New work can easily be insulated to the required level, but difficulties of interpretation of requirements can arise in situations such as a room extension, where renovated spaces comprise both existing and new construction.

 If there is access into the roof space, installing insulation is not likely to be a problem.
 Where access is limited due to a low roof pitch, it may be more difficult to install.
 The options for roof space insulation include: